-[28] In her application for leave to appeal, the Claimant has not identified any reviewable errors such as jurisdiction or any failure by the General Division to observe a principle of natural justice.
+[24] I am fully aware that the Claimant may seek relief before another forum, if reviewable errors such as jurisdiction or any failure by the General Division to observe a principle of natural justice.
 She has not identified errors in law nor identified any erroneous findings of fact, which the General Division may have made in a perverse or capricious manner or without regard for the material before it, in coming to its decision on the issue of misconduct.

-[29] After reviewing the docket of appeal, the decision of the General Division and considering the arguments of the Claimant in support of her request for leave to appeal, I find that the appeal has no reasonable chance of success.
+Commission has proven on a balance of probabilities that the Claimant was and considering the arguments of the Claimant in support of her request for leave to appeal, I find that the appeal has no reasonable chance of success.